 The most common type of laryngeal cancer is called squamous cell carcinoma.
 In the larynx, this type of cancer is typically caused by smoking and excessive alcohol consumption.

-The most common type of noncancerous growth in the larynx is called a vocal cord polyp or vocal cord nodule.
+The most common type of noncancerous growth in the larynx is a vocal cord polyp or vocal cord nodule.
 This type of tumour is typically caused by trauma, and it is commonly seen in singers or others who shout frequently.
 Squamous papilloma is another common type of noncancerous tumour in the larynx, most of which are caused by human papillomavirus (HPV).